 CC are Melbourne photographer Chris Cincotta’s initials.
 Yet, they may as well stand for the two pillars upon which he’s built his career: cameras and community.
 In the day-to-day trade of being a photographer in Melbourne, engagement and interaction with community is a must.
 However, the way in which Chris does it surely makes him a rare commodity.

 This Melbourne photographer, who has spent many afternoons and evenings along the coastal trails and among the Melbourne CBD – including having shot some of Bayside’s most famed and picturesque spots – is now in a sense very much anchored down.
 After a most interesting couple of years around Australia and across the world, Chris is now a Melbourne-based photographer, regularly selling his photos day-by-day in the CBD, and who also a very proud Melburnian.
 It sounds so straightforward, but just like an Ansel Adams landscape or a Leibovitz portrait; the detail is so very often everything.
-Chris’ story need be given some further colour and scope then.
+Chris’ story needs to be given some further colour and scope then.

 By his own words, Chris says photography was not the first or most foremost love of his early life.
 Like many young men who’ve grown up in rural NSW – Chris originally born and raised in Merimbula – dreams of starring on a rugby field were the chief aim and aspiration when in school.
 For a good long while he’d both the physique and talent to look long to this idea with some expectation; before a knee injury as a young adult required another road be set down.